strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Memory/MemoryAnalysis.md

 ![](attachments/Clipboard_2020-12-09-14-32-34.png)

 In the above example we can see that the parent process for TrustMe was Explorer.exe.
-This means it was invoked by the user on the system as Explorer.exe is the GUI process for Windows 10.
+This means it was invoked by the user on the system, as Explorer.exe is the GUI process for Windows 10.

-Lets now dive into the TrustMe.exe process a bit further with dlllist:
+Let's now dive into the TrustMe.exe process a bit further with dlllist:

 C:\>`volatility_2.6_win64_standalone.exe -f memdump.vmem --profile=Win10x64_10586 dlllist -p 5452`